 A wife receives 1/8 (i.e., One-eighth) of the share from her husband's property, and if she has 3 or 4 children, then the share that each son would receive is less than his mother's.

-If a daughter and husband are legal heirs of the deceased woman, then the daughter gets more than her father in the property.
+If a daughter and husband are legal heirs of the deceased woman, then the daughter gets more than her father as per property distribution in Quran.

 If the husband and paternal granddaughter are legal heirs of the deceased woman, then the paternal granddaughter gets more share than his or her grandfather.

-More group of Women eligible for getting the inheritance compare to the number of Men
+More group of Women are eligible for getting inheritance compare to the number of Men

 Seventeen different groups of women get their inheritance compared to the number of men who only get eight.
 The highest share is 2/3 (i.e., Two-thirds), given to women.
 The second highest is the 1/2 (i.e., One-half), where the only Husband gets it, compared to four different groups of women who are entitled.
 Similar is the case of other shares 1/3 (i.e., One-third), 1/4 (i.e., One-fourth), and 1/6 (i.e., One-sixth) as well.